 1. Remove the seat and right side panel.
-2. Remove the torx-head screws securing the heat shield to the exhaust pipe.
+2. Remove the Torx-head screws securing the heat shield to the exhaust pipe.
 Account for the washers.

-3. Slide the heat shield forward and remove the shield.
+3. Slide the heat shield forward to access the exhaust springs.
 4. Using an appropriate tool, remove the springs securing the muffler to the exhaust pipe.

-5. Remove the muffler and account for a grafoil seal.
+5. Remove the muffler and account for a GRAFOIL seal.